When you understand how new ideas are formed, you can improve your ability to come up with better ones.

 By understanding how the brain works and the importance of memory in idea formation, you can create better processes for keeping idea flow constant.

 Your Brain and Ideas

 Idea formation happens when the multiple areas of the brain being stimulated simultaneously, which then provides us with a new insight.
-The brain cells in your left hemisphere have short branch like cells, which assists in pulling nearby information into the left hemisphere.
-In contrast, the cells on the right branch out further and pull in distant unrelated ideas in the brain.
+The brain cells in your left hemisphere have short branch like cells, which assists in pulling nearby information into thoughts and ideas.
+In contrast, the cells on the right branch out further and pull in distant unrelated information.

 When a flash of insight occurs, the right-hand side of the superior temporal gyrus is activated and processes the new insight.